cygaar/ERC721Stylus/README.md

 - totalSupply was removed from the base implementation
 - supportsInterface returns true for IERC721Metadata
 - tokenUri() has been renamed to tokenUR() to match the ERC721 spec
+- Changed internal burn() function to only require a tokenId